PRAYER SHIFT IN THE NEW TESTAMENT (Part 2)

-The Old Testament prayers are mostly focused on victory over flesh and blood, human adversaries.
-Sadly, many ignorant believers today are still praying against flesh and blood (fellow humans) like the people under the old dispensation.
+The Old Testament prayers are primarily focused on victory over flesh and blood, human adversaries.
+Sadly, many ignorant believers are still praying against flesh and blood (fellow humans) like the people under the old dispensation.

-The New Testament prayers are not supposed to be desperate cries to God out of fear of the adversaries like the prayers of the people under the dispensation of the law.
+The New Testament prayers are not supposed to be desperate cries to God out of fear of the adversaries like the people’s prayers under the dispensation of the law.
 Why?

-Because the New Testament believers in Christ has victory and spiritual authority over the devil and all his demons and works!
+Because the New Testament believers in Christ have victory and spiritual authority over the devil and all his demons and works!

 Luke 10:19 – NKJV

 19 Behold, I give you the authority to trample on serpents and scorpions, and over all the power of the enemy, and nothing shall by any means hurt you.